 - Finally, should you decide to stay in Chiang Mai for an extended time, then get the lowdown from Alyson at World Travel Family here.

-Headed to to southern Thailand?
+Headed to southern Thailand?
 Check out our article about our luxury hotel experience in Bangkok.

 Book Your Chiang Mai Hotel

-Have we convinced you to plan a food-focused trip to Chiang Mai?
+Have we convinced you to plan a food-focused trip to eat the best of Chiang Mai?
 Click here to find the best rates for Chiang Mai hotels.